Open Bible Data Home About News OET Key

 BrLXXἘῤῥάγησαν τὰ σχοινία σου, ὅτι οὐκ ἐνίσχυσαν· ὁ ἱστός σου ἔκλινεν, οὐ χαλάσει τὰ ἱστία, οὐκ ἀρεῖ σημεῖον, ἕως οὗ παραδοθῇ εἰς προνομήν· τοίνυν πολλοὶ χωλοὶ προνομὴν ποιήσουσι,

-(Eɽɽagaʸsan ta sⱪoinia sou, hoti ouk enisⱪusan; ho histos sou eklinen, ou ⱪalasei ta histia, ouk arei saʸmeion, heōs hou paradothaʸ eis pronomaʸn; toinun polloi ⱪōloi pronomaʸn poiaʸsousi, )
+(Eɽɽagaʸsan ta sⱪoinia sou, hoti ouk enisⱪusan; ho histos sou eklinen, ou ⱪalasei ta histia, ouk arei saʸmeion, heōs hou paradothaʸ eis pronomaʸn; toinun polloi ⱪōloi pronomaʸn poiaʸsousi,)

 BrTrThy cords are broken, for they had no strength: thy mast has given way, it shall not spread the sails, it shall not bear a signal, until it be given up for plunder; therefore shall many lame men take spoil.

-⇔ they cannot spread the sail.
+⇔ they do not spread the sail.

-⇔ Then the great spoil is divided;
+⇔ Then booty of spoil in abundance is divided;

-⇔ even the lame will plunder the spoil.
+⇔ the lame plunder plunder.

 WEBBE ⇔ Your rigging is untied.